 Regulations implementing the Trademark Modernization Act of 2020 (TMA) went into effect on December 18, 2021.
-Individuals, businesses, and the United States Patent and Trademark Office (USPTO) now have new tools to clear away unused registered trademarks from the federal trademark register and the USPTO has the ability to move applications through the registration process more efficiently.
+This gave individuals, businesses, and the United States Patent and Trademark Office (USPTO) tools to clear away unused registered trademarks from the federal trademark register and the USPTO has the ability to move applications through the registration process more efficiently.

 Two ex parte proceedings to cancel unused registered trademarks